Bill Murray improvised a concert in New York to promote his new project and surprised his fans

 The city of New York It has the magic of generating unique moments.
 On this occasion, one of them starred Bill Murray with an impromptu recital in full Washington Square Park.
 The reason? promote your new project that can be seen in theaters.
 Many of those who walked through the place despite the cold they were surprised and did not hesitate to record the moment.
 The videos quickly went viral.

 The presentation occurred on January 19 when the actor from The Groundhog Day arrived at the famous park and began to sing the song “I Feel Pretty”.
 ANDl 71 year old comedians had his usual accompanists for the show, the cellist Jan Vogler, the violinist Mira Wang and the pianist Vanessa Pérez.
-Later, he recited “Dog” by beat poet Lawrence Ferlinghetti.
+Afterwards, she recited “Dog” by beat poet Lawrence Ferlinghetti.

 The quartet abruptly ended the recital after Murray told the audience that a problem occurred: “The police say we have to turn off the microphones.
 We are going to destroy this place!”